 The Playful Math Education Carnival (formerly “Math Teachers at Play”) is a monthly collection of mathy fun: tips, tidbits, games, activities, and more.

-The Math Teachers at Play (MTaP) blog carnival is a monthly collection of tips, tidbits, games, and activities for students and teachers of preschool through pre-college mathematics.
-We welcome entries from parents, students, teachers, homeschoolers, and just plain folks.
+It’s like a free online magazine of mathematical adventures.
 If you like to learn new things and play around with ideas, you are sure to find something of interest.

-We publish MTaP in the last full week of each month, with the exact day of publication left to the host blogger’s discretion:
+We normally schedule the Playful Math Education carnival for the last week of each month, with the exact day of publication left to the host blogger’s discretion.